bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 \page

 #### Escalating Conditions
-In some cases, it makes sense to "chain" conditions together--the first save (or a close failure) might incur a lesser condition, while a subsequent failed save (or a really bad failure) might incur a greater condition.
+In some cases, it makes sense to "chain" conditions together: the first save (or a close failure) might incur a lesser condition, while a subsequent failed save (or a really bad failure) might incur a greater condition.

-DEX and INT generally don't cause conditions--instead they deal damage (usually allowing a save for half damage).
-CON, WIS, and DEX are considered "major" saving throws--every class gets proficiency in one of these.
+DEX and INT generally don't cause conditions; instead they deal damage (usually allowing a save for half damage).
+CON, WIS, and DEX are considered "major" saving throws and every class gets proficiency in one of these.
 Since CON is so rarely disregarded, even if it isn't prioritized, it's the dumping ground for miscellaneous saving throws.

 Generally, monsters have the lowest Dexterity and Intelligence saving throw modifiers and the highest Constitution saving throw modifiers.
 There are many outliers, however.